JonasMuehlmann/JonasMuehlmann/README.md

 ### Hi there 👋

-I am a 20 year old developer and open source enthusiast that loves learning.
+I am a 20 year old developer, student and open source enthusiast that loves learning.

 Here are a few topics I want to learn more about in the near future: